Can't Get Homeowners Insurance Because of Claims History

 Increase Your Deductible

 Opting for a higher deductible makes insurers more willing to offer coverage, as it reduces their risk.
 A higher deductible means lower insurance premiums.
-Make sure you balance between what you can manage to pay out of pocket and how much you can pay annually for your policy.
+Balance how much you can pay upfront against your annual premium costs.

 checkList icon